 Water rarely flows without human influence from mountains to sea and therefore represents an opportunity to study nature and culture as manifested in a single resource.
 Human culture both physically and conceptually changes water hydrology and ecology into a single socionature.
 Does conceptualizing an ecosystem with its human culture help address conservation challenges such as water pollution?
 Can we extend Swyngedouw’s (2004) work on urban water systems through estuaries to marine systems?
 My research documents the water/culture nexus in the sparsely populated environment bridging land and sea, helping conceptualize a peopled seascape.

-For past work on the inner workings of collaborative fisheries research, how we think about mercury in the aquatic food chain, and historic sustainability practices in rural Japan, check out the resulting journal articles, linked on my online cv.
+For past work on the inner workings of collaborative fisheries research, how we think about mercury in the aquatic food chain, historic sustainability practices in rural Japan, citizen science connecting to management, and ecosystem-based fisheries management indicators, check out the resulting journal articles, linked on my online cv.